Ethour/Web3-Italia/README.md

 ## Website
 We built the <a title="Web3 Italia" href="https://web3italia.org" target="_blank" rel="noopener">Web3 Italia</a> website as the first thing.
 The site was built on Wordpress, so even non-developer can replicate it.
 We used the <a title="Avada" href="https://it.siteground.com" target="_blank" rel="noopener"> Avada</a> template (one of the most popular) and <a title="Siteground" href="https://theme-fusion.com" target="_blank" rel="noopener"> Siteground</a> as hosting, which is quite commercial and cheap.

-We decided to base our communication strategy starting with a very broad and in-demand keyword, "Web3",making it local with "Italia" to attract interest in the Italian market and position ourselves at the top of the search very quickly.
+We decided to base our communication strategy starting with a very broad and in-demand keyword, "Web3", making it local with "Italia" to attract interest in the Italian market and position ourselves at the top of the search very quickly.
 It is a simple website, a static homepage with some call to actions, a classic "About" page and 3 main categories for our contents: Web3 basic topics, Use cases Neo N3 related and Development.
 The content was written sequentially, assuming a community learning path from scratch.
 For this very reason, the content can also be bundled into a single ebook (for educational purposes only, no commercial) and distributed to interested users.
 The content is not all original; much material was already available on the Web and in the Neo Community.
 The search for the best sources and adaptation of the texts was the most time-consuming work.
 Below you will find the list of our posts, which can be taken and repurposed to launch other Neo Local Communities.

 ### Web3
 <ul>